MySQL

 'debezium.poll.interval.ms' = '50',

-'scan.only.deserialize.captured.tables.changelog.enabled' = 'true', -- Parse change events for specified tables only.
+'scan.only.deserialize.captured.tables.changelog.enabled' = 'true', -- Parse only the change events of specified tables.

 ...